Mirjam Bolle-Levie

 Mirjam Bolle-Levie (born 20 March 1917) is a Dutch-Israeli Holocaust survivor and centenarian.

-Following the death of Rose Girone, Bolle-Levie became the oldest Holocaust survivor.
+Following the death of Rose Girone in 2025, Bolle-Levie became the oldest living Holocaust survivor.

 Early life

 Mirjam Sophie Levie was born on 20 March 1917 in Amsterdam, Netherlands.

 World War II

 In 1943, Levie was taken to Westerbork transit camp, before being deported to Bergen-Belsen concentration camp in January 1944.